segment-anything-models-java/SAMJ-IJ/README.md

 ## Usage Example

 Below is an illustration of object annotation using the SAMJ-IJ plugin.
-Each object is delineated and labeled to showcase the plugin's straightforward and efficient capabilities in image analysis.
+Each object is delineated and labelled to showcase the plugin's straightforward and efficient capabilities in image analysis.

 ![Usage Example](/images/usage-example.png)